 3. Boosting Conversions with the Creator’s Motivation

 Since livestreaming provides the scope of instant purchasing, the creator’s conviction in marketing the product plays an important role.
 A consumer would more likely be convinced by a content creator’s opinion of a product than a brand representative.

-In addition, brands can add clickable links while such livestreams that boost the consumer to take action promptly rather than waiting around and giving much thought.
+In addition, brands can add clickable links to support creators, while such livestreams that boost the consumer to take action promptly rather than waiting around and giving much thought.

 4. Adding Entertainment to Sales

 Livestreams can harness the power of the creator’s influence and entertainment.
 Consumers who might not intend to buy a product may join such livestream sessions for recreation and leisure.

 Not only do brands have an opportunity to establish the first point of contact with such audiences, but can also convert them eventually by creating awareness of their products through their favorite creator.